 The component method: U-value requirements for EnerPHit components are categorised by the climate zone of the building.

-EnerPHit is also banded into Classic, Premium and Plus classes based on the amount of energy generated from renewable resources (also called the Primary energy renewable demand, or PER).
-Example of this includes electricity produced by photovoltaics or heat generated by a solar thermal system.
+EnerPHit is also banded into Classic, Premium and Plus classes based on the amount of energy generated from renewable resources.
+This could include electricity produced by photovoltaics or heat generated by a solar thermal system, for example.

-Regardless of the route taken, airtightness must always meet the EnerPHit requirement of 1.0 air changes per hour (instead of the 0.6 air changes per hour required for Passive certification).
+Regardless of the route taken, airtightness must always meet the EnerPHit requirement of 1.0 air changes per hour (Passive House certification requires a stricter 0.6 air changes per hour).

 This is still a significant improvement on standard practice: best practice for new build homes requires approximately between 1.0 and 5.0 ACH (Source: Designing Buildings), but in reality airtightness scores of about 5.0 to 7.0 ACH are normal.